 Although some projects will require vendor autonomy, many vendors are open to collaboration, which can keep your employees involved in the project while giving them exposure to the new technology and the processes involved.

-In order for businesses to ensure quality control and that everyone is on the same page, business owners should have a clear vision of exactly what they want and assign a point person with a vested interest, Yakovlev advised.
+For businesses to perform quality control and ensure that everyone is on the same page, business owners should have a clear vision of exactly what they want and assign a point person with a vested interest in the project, Yakovlev advised.

 "The project should have an accountable stakeholder in-house, well-defined scope and clear acceptance criteria," he said.